 - Do we have the discipline to turn GenAI availability into repeatable usage, workflow change, and measurable value?

-Turn GenAI Launches Into Trusted Adoption and Real Impact
+Turn GenAI Launches Into Trusted Adoption

 We pinpoint the adoption gaps, then strengthen trust, improve enablement, reinforce workflow change, and help GenAI usage stick where it matters most.